BelledonneCommunications/flexisip/README.md

 ## Docker

 A docker image can be build from sources with command:

-	cd docker && make flexisip-build
+	docker build -t flexisip --build-arg=njobs=<njobs> -f docker/flex-from-src .

-## Macos X
+## Macos X (outdated)

-The cmake scripts of flexisip can be used to develop with Flexisip in Xcode.
+The CMake scripts of Flexisip can be used to develop with Flexisip in Xcode.
 You need to run:
 - `./prepare.py -G Xcode flexisip \
 	-DENABLE_REDIS=NO \